 The Washington State 2-1-1 system provides comprehensive information and referral services for no charge for those who access the system by telephone or by internet.
 The local regional system serving Kitsap, Jefferson, Clallam, Mason, Grays Harbor, and Pacific counties is called Peninsulas' 2-1-1.
 It is operated from Kitsap Mental Health Services.
-During 2018, there were 3,387 logged calls from Kitsap County, which was comparable to 2017 (3,304), 2016 (3,103) and 2015 (3,717); on average there were 282 calls per month in 2018.71 The most commonly requested referral for services was for housing/low-cost housing, followed by legal help, utilities, family/individual/community needs and rent/mortgage.
-The most commonly requested referrals vary from year to year and were not consistent, although housing, utilities and legal have been high on the list for the past few years.
+During 2018, there were 3,387 logged calls from Kitsap County, which was comparable to 2017 (3,304), 2016 (3,103) and 2015 (3,717); on average there were 282 calls per month in 2018.71 In 2021, there were a total of 8,024 requests made to Peninsulas' 2-1-1 in Kitsap County alone.
+In previous years, the most commonly requested referral for services was for housing/low-cost housing, followed by legal help, utilities, family/individual/community needs and rent/mortgage.
+The most commonly requested referrals vary from year to year and have not been consistent, although housing, utilities and legal have been high on the list for the past few years.
+In 2021, the healthcare and COVID-19 requests accounted for 1,878 (23.4%) of all requests with 1,009 requests specifically for information about COVID vaccination.102